Vishalgupta2424/Real-Time-Face-Recognition-Based-Student-Attendance-System/README.md

 🔍 Key Features:

-✨ Face Encoding and Scanning: The system encodes student facial features into vectors and saves these encodings for accurate face matching during the recognition process.
+✨ ACTIVE MODE: The system encodes student facial features into vectors and saves these encodings for accurate face matching during the recognition process.

 ENCODING: